Attnam/ivan/README.md

 **Q:** I've found a bug.
 What should I do?
-**A:** Write a small description on how the bug occurred and if possible even how we could replicate it, and send this information by email to ivan-support@googlegroups.com.
-You can also report this bug on our
+**A:** Write a small description on how the bug occurred and if possible even how we could replicate it, and post this information on our forum:
-   forum:

    http://attnam.com